Ataberkan/bist-profiling/README.md

 - [ ] Social trading features
 - [ ] Options and derivatives analysis

-## 📞 Support

-For questions and support:
-- Create an Issue on GitHub
-- Contact: [email]
-- Documentation: [wiki/docs link]

 ## 🙏 Acknowledgments

 - BIST for market data